-The Board recognizes that the new contract makes significant structural changes to the non-bargaining unit workforce and, therefore, creates a need for a transition period to implement the changes.
-The Board awards a transition period not to exceed 180 days from the date of the award.
+The 2016 National Agreement makes structural changes to the nonbargaining unit workforce and, therefore, creates a need for a transition period to implement the changes.
+The parties agree to a transition period not to exceed 120 days from the date of the Union's ratification of the Agreement.

-During the transition period, the number of casuals employed at any installation will be maintained at current levels or at 12.5%, whichever is lower.
-An exception will be made for installations that have local agreements allowing temporary use of additional casuals; such agreements will remain enforceable, provided that after the local agreement expires (if within the 180 day period) the number of casuals will be limited to 12.5%.
-Any new non-career employees hired during the transition period will be MHAs, unless the installation is below 5% casuals, in which case the installation may hire new casuals up to the 5% cap before hiring MHAs.
-At no time during the transition period will the combination of casuals and MHAs exceed 20% of the total number of career mail handler employees in a district and 25% in any installation except as provided for in Article 7, Section 1B.
+During the transition period, the number of casuals employed at any installation may be maintained at current levels or at 5.0%, whichever is lower.
+An exception will be made for installations that have local agreements allowing temporary use of additional casuals; such agreements will remain enforceable, provided that after the local agreement expires (if within the 120 day period) the number of casuals will be limited to 5.0%.
+Any new non-career employees hired during the transition period will be MHAs, unless the installation is below 3.0% casuals, in which case the installation may hire new casuals up to the 3.0% cap before hiring MHAs.
+At no time during the transition period will the combination of casuals and MHAs exceed 21.5% of the total number of career mail handler employees in a district and 24.5% in any installation except as provided for in Article 7, Section 1B.

-After 180 days from the date of the Award, the language of Article 7, Section 1B2 as supplemented by the Letter of Intent re: Installation Measurement of Casuals and the language of Article 7, Section 1C3 concerning MHA hiring shall be in full force and effect.
+After 120 days from the date of the Union's ratification of the Agreement, the language of Article 7, Section 1B2 as supplemented by the Letter of Intent re: Installation Measurement of Casuals and the language of Article 7, Section 1C3 concerning MHA hiring shall be in full force and effect.